onbloc/adena-wallet/packages/gno-client/README.md

 # GNO Client

-This proejct is GNO Client.

-GNO Client handles bi-directional communication with RPCs and APIs of Gnoland to enable streamlined processing of responses from various iterations of the Gnoland Blockchain.
+The GNO Client handles bi-directional communication with the RPCs and APIs of Gnoland, enabling streamlined processing of responses from various iterations of the Gnoland Blockchain.

 ## Index